Deadly blast kills several police officers in India – DW – 01/06/2025

 Active for half a century, especially in the so-called "red belt" of central and eastern India, the Maoists seek to impose an agrarian revolution in the country.

-In October last year, around thirty Naxalite insurgents were killed in a clash with Indian security forces in a jungle area of Chhattisgarh state in the biggest clash with the Maoists in 2024.
+In October last year, around 30 Naxalite insurgents were killed in a clash with Indian security forces in a jungle area of Chhattisgarh state in the biggest clash with the Maoists in 2024.

 rc/kb (Reuters, EFE)